 REalyse investigates whether an alternative data model can be created for the real estate sector by focusing on the potential relationship between shares, assets and the market itself.

-The alternative data market is growing.
-Investors, hedge funds and banks are always looking for new sources of data that can be used to make market predictions.
-In fact, prior to working in real estate, I created quantitative models and black box systems for this very use.
+The alternative data market is rapidly growing.
+Investors, hedge funds and banks are always looking for new sources of data that can be used to make more accurate market predictions.
+In fact, prior to working in the real estate sector, I created quantitative models and black box systems for this very use.

 Occasionally, I still dabble in the markets to satisfy my own curiosity.
 Several months ago, it became apparent that there was a potential relationship between the price of listed real estate company shares, the value of the company’s real estate assets and, unsurprisingly, the real estate market itself.

 I thought to myself, ‘Who else has better data on the real estate market than REalyse?
 And who would be better placed to determine what, if any, relationship exists?’

 I looked at established real estate companies, breaking them down by three segments: those companies building properties; those benefiting from the buying, selling and letting of properties; and, those associated with the transaction process.
 The outcome was the below:

 Benefactor of buying, selling and letting of property

 It became clear that some of these companies couldn’t be included in the research.
 Savills, for example, doesn’t fit with the research because separating the influence of the UK market from international activities on its Profit and Loss statement was too involved for a top-level study.
 Countrywide would also have to be discounted, with its profits having fallen by as much as 50% in 2018, which are apparently the result of poor management, rather than issues with the overall market.